satellite-image-deep-learning/techniques/README.md

 * https://terria.io/ for pretty catalogues
 * [Remote pixel](https://remotepixel.ca/projects/index.html#satsearch)
 * [Sentinel-hub eo-browser](https://apps.sentinel-hub.com/eo-browser/)
+* Large datasets may come in HDF5 format, can view with -> https://www.hdfgroup.org/downloads/hdfview/
+* Climate data is often in netcdf format, which can be [opened using xarray](https://moderndata.plot.ly/weather-maps-in-python-with-mapbox-gl-xarray-and-netcdf4/)

 # STAC - SpatioTemporal Asset Catalog
 * Specification describing the layout of a catalogue comprising of static files.
 The aim is that the catalogue is crawlable so it can be indexed by a search engine and make imagery discoverable, without requiring yet another API interface.